Welcome to our article on how to shrink a hoodie.

 - Wool will shrink the most; beware.

-- Lay a cotton cloth on top of your hoodie if it is more than 50% polyester.
+Lay the hoodie down on an ironing board and lay a cotton cloth on top of your hoodie if it is more than 50% polyester.
 Polyester can easily damage or harden up if exposed to direct high temperatures.
 You can use a large t-shirt or towel.

-- Use medium heat.
+Use medium heat on the iron.
 If you use a high heat setting, it can burn your hoodie rather than shrink it.
 Playing it safe with low heat will most likely not shrink the clothing.

-How to Shrink a Hoodie with an Iron: Tips
+How to shrink a hoodie with an iron: quick tips

 - Using an iron can shrink your clothes up to one additional size.